Skip to Content

 Timing is everything

-While it is busy the entire year-round, there are noticeable off-seasons where the city feels emptier – particularly during January.
+While it is busy year-round, there are noticeable off-seasons where the city feels emptier – particularly during January.

-So, it's not impossible to experience the full plethora of activities that London has to offer travelers, while on a strict budget.
+So, it's not impossible to experience the plethora of activities London offers travelers on a strict budget.
+With some advanced planning, you'll get far more bang for your buck than anticipated.

 Planning a trip?
 Go Backpacking recommends: